novakmi/yangbuilder/README.md

 With this use case, only one source code for the data model is kept and desired variant is generated during build time.
 This increases source code reuse, reduces possible of copy/paste errors, avoids merging between the variants.

 In addition, there is a `CompactYangPlugin` plugin, which bring even more features.
 One of them is so called `compact yang` syntax, which creates simple sub-elements from attributes (can be freely mixed with `yang` like syntax):

-Example (from the Yang tutorial):

-`yang` syntax:
+**Example of the `yang>` data model**

 ```groovy
 container timeout {